Located in the West Midlands, the city of Wolverhampton is home to over a quarter of a million people.

 Arts in the city

-As well as its strong industrial history, Wolverhampton has a vibrant city centre, including a creative quarter including popular venue The Slade Rooms, the Light House Media Centre Arthouse Cinema and the Arena Theatre.
+As well as its strong industrial history, Wolverhampton has a vibrant city centre, including a creative quarter with popular venues such as The Slade Rooms, the Light House Media Centre Arthouse Cinema and the Arena Theatre.

 Wolverhampton on the up